lrmtheboss/lrmtheboss/README.md

   - Spigot 1.12.2+
   - Java8+
   - plugin for adding PlaceHolderAPI plcaeholders from a mariadb database
+    - works best for placeholders that are static across a network
+- BossStaffLogger (Beta)
+  - Bungeecord 1.12+
+  - Java8+
+  - plugin for logging player joins and leaves to a file based on a group from luckperms or perm node

 ## Projects I Help With